EBolinVA/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 ## Overview of the analysis
-A hypothetical travel company, PlanMyTrip, needs an app that will provide customers with real-time suggestions for their ideal hotels. ****to create a custom itinerary based on weather preferences and hotel data for global cities.
-A feature of this app is the customized driving itinerary mapped out between 4 cities.
+A hypothetical travel company, PlanMyTrip, needs an app that will provide customers with real-time suggestions for their ideal hotels.
+I will create a custom itinerary based on weather preferences and hotel data for global cities.
+A unique feature of this app is the customized driving itinerary mapped out between 4 cities.

-We will use Python libraries and modules, and will retrieve and use data from an API "get" request for weather and mapping.
+I will use Python libraries and modules, and will retrieve and use data from an API "get" request for weather and mapping.

 Additional coding is included to create scatter plots and perform linear regression.
 For the final deliverable, a map was created using GeoViews and the GeoApify API, showing four cities plotted in Mexico, with a driving route laid out between them.